Parteen

+The village of Parteen was previously known as Ardnacrusha until the construction of the Ardnacrusha hydroelectric power station.
+In response to the naming of the power station, the inhabitants chose to rename their village to Parteen.

 The village is just north of Limerick on the R464 road.
 It is on the left bank of the River Shannon near the suburb of Corbally.

-Kilquane Graveyard is situated around the site of the church ruin in the parish of St. Patrick’s in Parteen.
-It is located in the back of the Shannon Banks Estate in Corbally and is on the Clare bank of the river Shannon.
+Kilquane Graveyard is situated around the site of the church ruin in the parish of St. Patrick's in Parteen.
+It is located in the back of the Shannon Banks Estate in Corbally and is on the Clare bank of the Shannon.

-The village has a pitch and putt course and is home to Parteen-St. Nicholas GAA club.
+The village had a pitch and putt course until 2021.
+It was also home to Parteen St. Nicholas' GAA which, in 2022, merged with neighbouring Meelick GAA to form Parteen/Meelick GAA.